 But if you want to change your situation and increase your freelance income, you can’t keep doing the same things, working for the same clients, and expect anything different.

-If you really want to grow your freelance income, sometimes you have to take a step back, and take a closer look at what you’re doing right, and what you need to change.
+If you really want to grow your freelance income and learn how to make money writing, sometimes you have to take a step back, and take a closer look at what you’re doing right, and what you need to change.

 Improve your marketing efforts.
 Find better clients.
 Get a better handle on how you’re using your time.
 Raise your rates.